 Adults & Families:

-- Do your hair and makeup as you would if you were going out for a meal or similar event.
+- If we are doing your hair and makeup for you, then please wash your hair prior and come without any makeup on.
+Otherwise, do your hair and makeup as you would if you were going out for a meal or similar event.

 - Try to ensure clothing is freshly washed and ironed and free of pet hair and avoid pilled tops.

 - Most of the shoot you and your child will photographed in bare feet.

 - Bring a change of clothing if you like and certainly bring a few different hats, scarfs, jackets etc which can add variety to the session.

 - I recommend that you keep the choices similar in style, colour and tone.
 Eg: Light blue top on adult and blue top on child, but above all wear clothes you feel comfortable in.